Moishale/TicTacToe/readme.md

 # TicTacToe Commandline Game
-Very basic TicTacToe game made for fun only an free to use
+Very basic TicTacToe game made for fun only and free to use
 ---
 - Made by Moishale